StateVoicesNational/Spoke/docs/HOWTO_DEPLOYING_AWS_LAMBDA.md

 ### Seed Database

-Because seed calls are supressed, you will need to seed the database manually.
+Because seed calls are suppressed, you will need to seed the database manually.
 The current best way to do this is to run Spoke locally using the RDS database credentials.
 In your `.env` file the relevant lines will look like:

 ```
 DB_HOST=spokeprod.xxxxxxxxxxxx.us-east-1.rds.amazonaws.com